c4arl0s/GitNotes/README.md

 nothing to commit, working tree clean
 ```

-# Adding all the current changes to the local repostory for all files, you can also add one single file.
+# Adding all the current changes from local repostory for all files, you can also add one single file.

 ``` console
 $ git add .